brimoran/RDataViz/README.md

 #### Cleaning imported data

-By defining and using a clean function we can make sure that numeric csv data is cleansed of common extraneous characters that would cause problems with analysis in R.
+By defining and using a clean function we can make sure that numeric csv data is cleansed of common extraneous characters (commas, pound signs etc.) that would cause problems with analysis in R.

 To apply to the entire data frame of variables (be careful in using this as it will bork any variables in your data frame which you need to be non-numeric):